AJSKirk/VElo/README.md

 ```

 * *infile* should be a plaintext list of names, one line per name.
-* *outfile* will be a .csv file of names and scores, with no header
+* *outfile* will be a .csv file of names and scores, with header